List of people granted executive clemency in the second Trump presidency: Reactions to other clemency actions

 More broadly, The Marshall Project looked at how Trump's second presidency pardon decisions have deviated from the Department of Justice's clemency process as described in the Justice Manual, especially with respect to input from victims, prosecutors, and judges; remorse; and restitution paid.
 Other analysts and commentators have noted the many white-collar criminals that have benefited from Trump's pardons and commutations.
 Trump disproportionately pardoned "the powerful, famous, well-connected and wealthy" accused of white-collar crime, which The New York Times described as part of an effort "relegating white-collar offenses to a rank of secondary importance behind violent and property crimes".
-Others have noted that multiple high-level drug kingpins have received pardons, which stands in stark contrast to Trump's anti-drug rhetoric.
-Trump received criticism for pardoning crypto billionaire Changpeng Zhao, whose company Binance entered into a business deal with the Trump family's crypto startup World Liberty Financial.
-In response to criticism of his pardon, Trump stated "I don't know who he is".
-On November 16, 2025, CBS News aired an interview Scott Pelley conducted with former Justice Department Pardon Attorney Liz Oyer, in which she said that the pardon process now favored the wealthy, and criticizing the pardon of Changpeng Zhao in particular.
+Some legal observers have specifically called out how Trump's pardon decisions, together with the gutting of relevant federal prosecution units, have undermined public corruption crime-fighting efforts.